barış serim / hci research

 We propose using eye tracking to support interface use with decreased reliance on visual guidance.
 While the design of most graphical user interfaces take visual guidance during manual input for granted, eye tracking allows distinguishing between the cases when the manual input is conducted with or without guidance.
 We conceptualize the latter cases as input with uncertainty that require separate handling.
 We describe the design space of input handling by utilizing input resources available to the system, possible actions the system can realize and various feedback techniques for informing the user.
 (CHI'16) doi pdf video

-stuff I find relevant
+stuff that I find relevant

 I am based in Helsinki and open to collaborations.
 Feel free to contact me through serim(DOT)baris(AT)gmail(DOT)com